Award-winning manufacturer of surgical instruments

 Surgical Holdings new Rigid Endoscope Repair workshop utilises all the latest technologies used in Optical Repair, including laser welding and the latest soldering techniques to ensure we offer the highest quality third party scope repair, as highlighted in the MHRA ‘Managing Medical Devices – April 2016’.

-We follow the Manufacturer’s optical specification to ensure the original quality of the scope is maintained.
+We follow the Manufacturer’s optical specification where possible to ensure the original quality of the scope is maintained, using high quality compatible parts.
 Any manufacturers or CE marks are retained.

 We offer an 18 month guarantee on our endoscope repair service.